 - Make room for the carbs you value most.
 I could go the rest of my life without eating a potato chip or a pretzel or a bagel or even bread and butter.
 Couldn’t care less about those carbs!
 But I make room for the carbs I love by making some meals really low-carb, so there’s room in other meals for the carbs I love most.
 What I’m not willing to part with lately are carbs like strawberries, chocolate, apples with peanut butter, blueberries from our backyard, spinach tortillas, this Groundbreaker gluten-free blackberry beer as a weekend treat, and the veggie spring rolls wrapped in rice paper from my favorite coffee-shop.
 What carbs do you value most?

 Give yourself carb-freedom for a weekend.
 Carbs are just carbs -- they aren’t evil.
 The next time you find yourself thinking, “I’m bad for eating this,” stop that line of thinking!
 Carbs are just carbs.
 In fact, you might even need to give yourself a little weekend to just “eat some carbs” and get over it!
 Constantly eyeing those processed, junky Pop-Tarts?
 Or the pizza from that nearby Italian restaurant.
+Maybe even just some starchy vegetables?
 Give yourself 3 days to actually eat the carbs that haunt you the most.
 Take your medications as prescribed.
 Check your blood sugar often.
 And get it out of your system.
 Then...start fresh with the mindset that you are choosing to eat healthier, whole foods.

 Remember that everything you eat is your choice.
 Nobody is restraining you from eating carbs.
 It’s just a game in your head that the diabetes and nutrition world has created.
 And it began the moment you were diagnosed.
 But here’s a secret: you can actually eat whatever you want.
 You get to choose your relationship with food.
 If you’d like, though, you can choose to eat fewer carbs, and choose to eat more whole foods.
-The more you remember that every decision around food is your choice, the less need you will feel to rebel and fight back.
+The more you remember that every decision around food and satiety is your choice, the less need you will feel to rebel and fight back.
 Free yourself from the mind-games!